 How to make lemon pesto pasta sauce

-A food processor or high speed blender are great tools for making lemon pesto and what I’m using for this recipe.
+A food processor or high speed blender are great tools for making lemon pesto, the former being what I use.
 Check out these alternative homemade pesto methods.

 Pro tip